How to Price Your Home for Sale

 On the other hand, don't worry about pricing it too low because homes priced below market value will often receive multiple offers.
 This will then drive the price up to the market.
 Pricing is all about supply and demand.
 It's part art and part science.

-No two agents price property the same way.
+No two agents price property in the same way.
 Some agents are much better at figuring out how to price your home than others, and most will do a lot of this work for you and prepare a comparative market analysis ahead of time.
 These are the basic components of the process.

 Pull Comparable Listings and Sales